Man looking at phone at desk and using debit card.

 Try a Virtual Private Network

-Go a step further in protecting your online activity with a virtual private network, or VPN.
-A VPN is an encrypted internet connection between a device and a network.
-It protects sensitive data and blocks unauthorized access to your traffic and identity.
+A virtual private network (VPN) is an encrypted internet connection between a device and a network that protects sensitive data and blocks unauthorized access to your traffic and identity.

 VPNs are common in corporate environments, so if you work remotely, you may already use a VPN to access your employer’s server.
-But they are also useful if you frequently connect to the internet using public Wi-Fi.
+They’re also useful if you frequently connect to the internet using public Wi-Fi.
 VPNs also protect against your data being sold by your internet service provider.
 (Yep, that’s a thing.)

 Limit Personal Information Shared Online

-Your personal online behaviors are a valuable protection against cyber threats.
+Your online behaviors are a valuable protection against cyber threats and identity theft.
 Limit the personal information you share online.
 This includes:

 • credit card and bank account numbers